IC-DISC Accounting – Tax Strategies Every Exporter Should Know

 Foreign dividends typically don’t qualify as qualified dividends.
 However, there may be tax treaties with specific countries that offer favorable treatment for foreign dividends.

 III.
-Is return of capital considered a dividend?
+Is the return of capital considered a dividend?

 No, a return of capital is not considered a dividend.
 It represents a return of the shareholder’s investment and is not taxable.